NETESOLUTIONS/peachtree/UsDigitalServicesPlaybook.md

             *
 4. Play 4: Build the service using agile and iterative practices
     * Checklist:
-        - [x ] Ship a functioning “minimum viable product” (MVP) that solves a core user need as soon as possible, no longer than three months from the beginning of the project, using a “beta” or “test” period if needed
+        - [x] Ship a functioning “minimum viable product” (MVP) that solves a core user need as soon as possible, no longer than three months from the beginning of the project, using a “beta” or “test” period if needed
-        - [x ] Run usability tests frequently to see how well the service works and identify improvements that should be made
+        - [x] Run usability tests frequently to see how well the service works and identify improvements that should be made
-        - [x ] Ensure the individuals building the service communicate closely using techniques such as launch meetings, war rooms, daily standups, and team chat tools
+        - [x] Ensure the individuals building the service communicate closely using techniques such as launch meetings, war rooms, daily standups, and team chat tools
         - [ ] Keep delivery teams small and focused; limit organizational layers that separate these teams from the business owners
-        - [x ] Release features and improvements multiple times each month
+        - [x] Release features and improvements multiple times each month
-        - [x ] Create a prioritized list of tasks the user is trying to accomplish, also known as "user stories"
+        - [x] Create a prioritized list of tasks the user is trying to accomplish, also known as "user stories"
         - [ ] Use a source code version control system
-        - [x ] Give the entire project team access to the issue tracker and version control system
+        - [x] Give the entire project team access to the issue tracker and version control system
         - [ ] Use code reviews to ensure quality
     * Key Questions:
         * How long did it take to ship the MVP?
 If it hasn't shipped yet, when will it?